 When is the winter solstice in Japan, and how should you celebrate the changing of seasons?
 Winter Solstice is the day of the year when the night is the longest.
-This year for Japan this day falls on December 21st with a sunrise from 6:48am and a sunset at 4:32pm.
+This year, the 2022 Winter Solstice in Japan falls on December 22nd at 6:47 am.

 Winter Solstice or Toji(冬至) isn’t a real festival in Japan but more of a tradition.
-The days are getting colder so people looked for ways to rejuvenate the body and to protect it against sickness.
+The days are getting colder so people look for ways to rejuvenate the body and protect it against sickness.
 Here are some ways to bring in the new season and keep yourself safe and warm on the Winter Solstice in Japan!

 Of course, bathing culture in Japan is popular any time of year.
 However, on the Winter Solstice in Japan, baths are mixed with a Japanese citrus fruit called yuzu.
 It is said that the custom of taking a bath with yuzu started during the Edo period (1603 – 1868).
-As the Japanese value the wisdom of their elders, this tradition exists to this day.
+As the Japanese value the wisdom of their elders, this tradition still exists to this day.

-There are many different reasons why both eating and taking a yuzu bath is a good thing to do on this day.
+There are many different reasons why both eating and taking a yuzu bath is a good thing to do on the Winter Solstice in Japan.
 Yuzu packs a lot of vitamin C and is essential to protect yourself against colds and the flu.
-Adding yuzu to a warm bath gives it a nice fragrance and rubbing the yuzu against your skin heals it from the cold damage.
-Because of the sharp smell of citrus it is also believed to keep demons and bad luck at bay.
+Also, adding yuzu to a warm bath gives it a nice fragrance and rubbing the yuzu against your skin heals it from damage caused by the cold.
+Because of the sharp smell of citrus, it is also believed to keep demons and bad luck at bay.

 Japan has adopted many traditions from China, and amongst them is the belief in auspicious days.
-The Winter Solstice usually comes paired with a new moon, the mark to start something new.
+The Winter Solstice usually comes paired with a new moon, the mark of the start of something new.
 Since the day is also very short, it is seen as “the day when both moon and sun are rejuvenated”.
 It truly is a day about revitalizing both body and nature.

 From this day onward the days will start getting longer again, bringing more sun.
 With this swing from night to day it is also believed that it’s a swing from the negative to the positive, meaning everyone’s luck will turn for the positive side!